advocations/skype/Skype/AppSDK/SkypeForBusinessAppSDK.md

-# Embed Skype business-to-consumer communications in your mobile app
+# What is the Skype for Business App SDK?

 ## Overview

+Embed Skype business-to-consumer communications in your mobile app.
 The Skype for Business App SDK provides a platform to businesses to enable communication scenarios within their applications.
 The SDK offers capabilities to seamlessly integrate messaging, audio, and video experiences.

 ![Sample client application integration with Skype for Business App SDK](images/appsdk_arch.png "Figure 1.
 Sample client application integration with Skype for Business App SDK")